DarrenOosthuizen/DarrenOosthuizen/README.md

 ### Hey there I am Darren Oosthuizen

-### I am a Software Engineer, Gamer and PC Enthusiast with a love for Great Food and Cooking
+### I am a Software Engineer, Gamer and PC Enthusiast

 ### Connect with Me